 Paul J. Severino ’69 is presently engaged as an investor and advisor to emerging technology companies.

-Prior to his present activities he was aco- founder and chairman of Bay Networks, Inc. Bay Networks, was formed in October 1994 by a merger between Synoptics Communications, Inc. based in Santa Clara, Calif. and Wellfleet Communications, Inc. based in Billerica, Mass.
+Prior to his present activities he was aco- founder and chairman of Bay Networks Inc. Bay Networks was formed in October 1994 by a merger between Synoptics Communications Inc. based in Santa Clara, California, and Wellfleet Communications Inc. based in Billerica, Massachusetts.
 He served as chairman of Bay Networks until November 1996.
 Bay Networks was acquired by Nortel Networks in 1998.

 Severino was a co-founder and president of Wellfleet Communications Inc. in 1986 and Interlan Inc. in 1981.
 He was also involved in the startup of Data Translation Inc. in 1976 as vice president of engineering.
 Prior to that he worked as a product development engineer at Digital Equipment Corp. and Prime Computer Inc.